SKB-CGN/ioBroker.energiefluss/README.md

 **Tests:** ![Test and Release](https://github.com/SKB-CGN/ioBroker.energiefluss/workflows/Test%20and%20Release/badge.svg)

+*This adapter is no longer maintained, as a new concept is in place: -> https://github.com/SKB-CGN/ioBroker.energiefluss-erweitert*

+*Dieser Adapter wird nicht mehr weiter entwickelt, da ein neues Konzept existiert: https://github.com/SKB-CGN/ioBroker.energiefluss-erweitert*

 ## Energiefluss adapter for ioBroker
 It provides an animated energyflow of the current consumption for photovoltaics, battery, house-consumption, grid-feed-in (grid-consumption), car charge and up to 10 possible elements (circle or rectangle).